ketanpurohit0/python/AquisTest/README.md

+Submission Notes:

+I decide to do this 4 ways (I was enjoying it and wanted to try different approaches).
+So each of the following 4 approaches are independent applications that can be run in the 'same' way.

+Acquis{..}.py --sourceFile "URL_or_PATH" --targetTsvFile "PATH"

+folder: output_sample/ has samples of output generated.

+---
 AcquisNaive.py
 A first implementation (not really naive)
-* But called naive because - just single threaded, and does not stream the file from the give URL (I captured a copy for repeatable testing)
+* But called naive because - just single threaded, and **does not stream** the file from the give URL (I captured a copy for repeatable testing)
 * It does read the local file in a 'streaming' way
 * Most early learnings out of the way here - such as fixing bad json
-* RUNTIME: ~2secs
+* RUNTIME: ~2secs (explained by the fact it was a "small" 34Mb file at time of capture and no network io.)

 AquisSpark.py
-* Uses the same above capture file and using pure Spark APIS
+* Uses the same above captured file and using pure Spark APIS
 * Reads into a dataframe
   * Fixes the json string
   * Separates out MSG#8 and MSG#12